redis/redis-doc/commands/zinterstore.md

-Computes the intersection of exactly _numkeys_ sorted sets given by the specified keys, and stores the result in the _destination_.
+Computes the intersection of exactly _numkeys_ [Redis sorted sets](/docs/data-types/sorted-sets) given by the specified keys, and stores the result in the _destination_.

 It is mandatory to provide the number of input keys (_numkeys_) before any other arguments.

 By default, the resulting score of a member is the sum of its scores in the sorted sets where it exists.